nihcompmed/LipolysisCNN/README.md

   Step 3:

-          5.for getting simulated datasets for the 2D model, go to:
+          5.for getting simulated datasets for the 2D model:

+            First, open GPR_generate_insulin_data.ipynb and run it to generate an insulin sample matrix.

-          6.for getting simulated datasets for the 3D model, go to:
+          6.for getting simulated datasets for the 3D model:

+            First, open GPR_generate_insulin_data.ipynb and run it to generate an insulin sample matrix.

   Step 4: